nnh1125/JumboPlan/README.md

 Worked on scraping and data extraction from the university course catalog, parsing prerequisite structures, and generating structured JSON for ingestion into the system.

 ### Angela Yan
 Worked on frontend implementation of onboarding page and elective course page.
-Worked on the design system.
+Worked on prototyping flows.

 ### Ivy Chang
 Led the design system for the Figma prototype.